sharc-lab/hls-eval/hls_eval_data/c2hlsc/cusums/kernel_description.md

 Kernel Description:
-The CumulativeSums kernel is a high-level synthesis design that calculates the cumulative sum of a binary array `epsilon` and returns the indices of the maximum and minimum cumulative sums.
-The kernel is designed to operate on a large array of 0s and 1s, where each element represents a binary value.
-The cumulative sum is calculated by iterating through the array and incrementing or decrementing a running sum based on the binary value.
-The maximum and minimum cumulative sums are tracked and returned as output.
+The CumulativeSums kernel is designed to calculate the maximum and minimum cumulative sums of a given array of binary values, represented by the epsilon array.
+The cumulative sum is calculated by iterating through the epsilon array and incrementing or decrementing a running sum S based on the value of the current element.
+If the current element is 1 (true), the sum S is incremented; otherwise, it is decremented.
+The maximum and minimum cumulative sums are updated accordingly during the iteration.
+The kernel uses a simple iterative approach to calculate the cumulative sums, avoiding unnecessary complexity.
+The algorithm can be represented by the following equations:
+- $S_{k+1} = S_k + 1$ if $\epsilon_k = 1$
+- $S_{k+1} = S_k - 1$ if $\epsilon_k = 0$
+- $sup_{k+1} = max(sup_k, S_{k+1})$
+- $inf_{k+1} = min(inf_k, S_{k+1})$
+where $S_k$ is the cumulative sum at the k-th iteration, $sup_k$ is the maximum cumulative sum up to the k-th iteration, and $inf_k$ is the minimum cumulative sum up to the k-th iteration.

+The kernel has a time complexity of O(N), where N is the size of the epsilon array, and a space complexity of O(1), excluding the input and output arrays.
+The kernel assumes that the epsilon array is initialized before calling the CumulativeSums function.

+---

 Top-Level Function: `CumulativeSums`

-Complete Function Signature of the Top-Level Function: `void CumulativeSums(int *res_sup, int *res_inf);`
+Complete Function Signature of the Top-Level Function:
+`void CumulativeSums(int *res_sup, int *res_inf);`

 Inputs:
-- `epsilon`: a binary array of size `N` (20000 in this implementation), where each element is either 0 or 1.
+- `res_sup`: a pointer to an integer that will store the maximum cumulative sum
+- `res_inf`: a pointer to an integer that will store the minimum cumulative sum

 Outputs:
-- `res_sup`: the index of the maximum cumulative sum
+- `res_sup`: the maximum cumulative sum
-- `res_inf`: the index of the minimum cumulative sum
+- `res_inf`: the minimum cumulative sum

 Important Data Structures and Data Types:
-- `int`: a 32-bit signed integer type used for indexing and storing cumulative sums
-- `epsilon`: a binary array of size `N` (20000 in this implementation), where each element is either 0 or 1
+- `epsilon`: an array of integers representing the binary values used to calculate the cumulative sums.
+The array has a fixed size of N, where N is defined as 20000.

 Sub-Components:
-- `CumulativeSums`:
+- None
-    - Signature: `void CumulativeSums(int *res_sup, int *res_inf);`
-    - Details: The kernel iterates through the `epsilon` array, calculating the cumulative sum and tracking the maximum and minimum cumulative sums.
-The cumulative sum is initialized to 0, and the maximum and minimum cumulative sums are initialized to 0 and `N-1` respectively.
-For each element in the array, the cumulative sum is incremented or decremented based on the binary value, and the maximum and minimum cumulative sums are updated accordingly.
-Finally, the indices of the maximum and minimum cumulative sums are returned as output.